Skip to main content

 A multi-page document produced by a Workchart whose only purpose is to cause action to happen — written so a named reader moves from reading to doing the next step without further prompting; the reader's AI assistant can do the same.

-Avoid: report, deck, deliverable, document, output, pitch (all undersell — Compulsive Report is action-grade).
+Avoid: report, deck, deliverable, document, output, pitch (all undersell — a Compelling Report is action-grade); compulsive — the report compels, it does not have a compulsion.

 Prompt